 Late credit card payments are still a little more frequent than they were a year ago.
 For example, the delinquency rate for bank-issued cards is currently 2.93 percent – up from 2.67 percent in the second quarter of 2017.
 However, delinquency rates are still well below historical averages, suggesting that many cardholders are doing a better job paying their bills these days than they used to, despite the rising cost of revolving credit.

 “Consumers are spending in line with their income and managing their credit cards very well,” said ABA’s James Chessen in a news release.
 “This vigilance has kept credit card debt low relative to income for six years and positions consumers to continue supporting our growing economy.”

 |Methodology: The national average credit card APR is comprised of 100 of the most popular credit cards in the country, including cards from dozens of leading U.S. issuers and representing every card category listed above.
 (Introductory, or teaser, rates are not included in the calculation.)|

-|Updated: August 8, 2018|
+|Updated: Oct.
+10, 2018|

-- Rate survey: Average card rate climbs to all-time high of 16.99 percent – August 1, 2018: The average credit card interest rate climbed to a record high Wednesday, according to the CreditCards.com Weekly Credit Card Rate Report ...
+- Rate survey: Average card rate climbs to 17.01 percent – October 3, 2018: The average credit card interest rate climbed past 17 percent Wednesday for the first time since August, according to the CreditCards.com Weekly Credit Card Rate Report ...